Humanities & NGOs Jobs

 Education in Emergencies (EiE) Officer.
 (Openings: 2)

-Openings: 2 Location: Nairobi – Kariobangi North (Kamunde Rd / Mathare border) Overview: Our client is looking for EiE Officers to restore learning after disruptions (evictions, floods, fire).
-You’ll set up temporary learning spaces, distribute kits, train volunteer teachers, and support psychosocial activities.
-The role demands speed, coordination, and sensitivity.
+Openings: 2 Location: Nairobi – Kariobangi North (Kamunde Rd / Mathare border) Overview: When disaster strikes, learning doesn’t have to stop.
+In this role, you’ll be the first responder for setting up temporary classrooms, distributing essential kits, and ensuring children get back into safe, structured learning spaces as quickly as possible.
+It’s fast-paced, high-impact, and every day brings a new challenge.
+Our client values not just efficiency, but empathy.
+You’ll train volunteer teachers, oversee psychosocial support activities, and coordinate with local authorities and cluster partners to make sure no child falls through the cracks.
+Every kit distributed, every attendance record captured, and every learning space established reflects both precision and care.
+This position blends logistics, pedagogy, and emotional intelligence.
+You’ll conduct rapid assessments, troubleshoot supply bottlenecks, and monitor indicators to report progress weekly.
+It’s about creating continuity and normalcy amid chaos, while mentoring a team of facilitators to respond confidently under pressure.
+If you thrive on turning disruption into opportunity, enjoy coordinating across multiple actors, and have a keen eye for both systems and human needs, this role places you at the frontline of education recovery with a clear pathway to leadership within EiE programs.
 Key Responsibilities: - Conduct rapid education needs assessments. - Establish learning spaces; manage supplies and attendance systems. - Train facilitators; roll out safe learning and PSS modules. - Coordinate with cluster partners and government. - Track indicators; report weekly.
 Education & Experience: - B.Ed/Development/Community Dev; 2–4 yrs in EiE or education programs.
 Skills & Tools: - Rapid assessments, logistics coordination, safeguarding, MEL basics.
 KPIs: - Time to first learning session, attendance retention, kit distribution accuracy.
 Compensation (Kenya): KES 90,000–150,000 + emergency allowance.
 Figures are client estimates and vary with surge demands.
 Benefits: - Medical, per diems, PPE, short rotations.
 Growth Path: - Senior EiE Officer → EiE Coordinator → Education Program Manager.
 Ideal promotion cycle.

 K sh 90,000 – 150,000 gross / month